DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 ### Level 1: Spellcasting
 You can cast spells!
 #### Casting Method
-Your Charisma becomes your Spellcasting Ability. <br>
+Choose a Spell List to be your Sorcery List. <br>
-Choose a Spell List to be your chosen Sorceror Spell List.
-You can cast Spells you know from that list without using a focus.
+You can cast Spells you know from your Sorcery List without using a focus.
 #### Learned Spells
-At each Level, you learn 3 Spells of your choice from your chosen Sorceror Spell List. <br>
+At each Level, you learn 3 Spells of your choice from your Sorcery List. <br>
 No spell learned this way may be of a Rank higher than your level.
 #### Spell Slots
 The number of Spell Slots you have of each Rank depends on your Level according to the table below. <br>